linode/docs/docs/applications/cloud-storage/access-box-fedora-22.md

 ## Wrapping Up

 And you're done!
-The directory **box** will now reflect your box contents!
+The directory **box** will now reflect your Box contents!
 The first time you access the folder it may take a few minutes for the contents to synchronize.
 After that folder access is almost immediate.